christian-dl/BaseballMLWINSABOVEREPLACEMENT/README.md

 # BaseballMLWINSABOVEREPLACEMENT
 Ridge Regression

 # Project Overview

-In this project, we'll predict future season stats for baseball players.
-Specifically, we'll predict the wins above replacement (WAR) a player will generate next season.
-We'll first download baseball season data using pybaseball and clean it.
-We'll do feature selection using a sequential feature selector to identify the most promising predictors for machine learning.
-We'll then train a ridge regression model to predict future season WAR.
-We'll measure error and improve the model.
+In this project, I predict future season (next year) Wins Above Replacement (WAR) for baseball players using Python code.
+I'll first download baseball season data using pybaseball and clean the data.
+I'll do feature selection using a sequential feature selector to identify the most promising predictors for machine learning.
+I'll then train a ridge regression model to predict future season WAR.
+Finally I'll measure error and improve the model.

-At the end, you'll have a model that can predict future season WAR, along with next steps to improve the model.
+At the end, I'll have a model that can predict future season WAR, along with next steps to improve the model.

 **Project Steps**